Investigating Black-Box Function Recognition Using Hardware Performance Counters: Function Recognition: A Preliminary Study on X86, ARM, and RISC-V

 Where $M$ is the number of features and $N$ is the set of all input features.
-The average absolute Shapley values per feature are computed across the entire dataset and ordered to find the global feature importances.
-SHAP values have been shown to be more consistent with human intuition than alternative methods, e.g.\ LIME~\cite{ribeiro2016should} and DeepLIFT~\cite{shrikumar2017learning}.
-It is model-agnostic and does not suffer from some of the nuances associated with HPC measurements, although it does incur substantial computational cost.
-(Other explanation methods, such as the mean decrease in Gini impurity for tree-based methods, can be misleading in the case of high cardinality or continuous features with many unique values~\cite{strobl2007bias}---an inherent property of HPCs.)
-We computed the SHAP values for each HPC on each platform using the best performing classifiers from \S\ref{sec:classification_results} under the mixed GCC data sets.
-The top platform features, corresponding to the ranked SHAP values, are shown in Fig.~\ref{fig:hpc_corrs}.
+The average absolute Shapley values per feature are computed across the entire data set and rank-ordered to find the global feature importances.
+SHAP values are more consistent with human intuition than alternative approaches, like LIME~\cite{ribeiro2016should} and DeepLIFT~\cite{shrikumar2017learning}; are model-agnostic; and are not liable to the properties of HPC measurements.
+(Other techniques, e.g.\ mean decrease in Gini impurity for tree models, can be misleading with high cardinality or continuous features~\cite{strobl2007bias}---an inherent property of HPCs).